wp-cli/wp-cli/README.md

 Installing
 ----------

-Installing wp-cli is extremely simple: place the wp-cli folder in your Wordpress root, (on the same level as wp-admin and wp-content).
+Installing wp-cli is extremely simple:

+1. Place the `wp-cli` folder in your Wordpress root (on the same level as `wp-admin` and `wp-content`).
-That's it!
+1. That's it!

 Usage
 -----